Super 7: Little Havana Restaurants

 Palma

-This tasting menu-only spot rotates its nine-course menu every 10-15 days, showcasing techniques like grilled fish with sauce albufera and aged oolong ice cream cake.
+This tasting menu-only spot Palma rotates its nine-course menu every 10-15 days, showcasing techniques like grilled fish with sauce albufera and aged oolong ice cream cake.
 At $115, it's still an great deal for this level of cooking in Miami.
 The minimalist space and serious kitchen make it feel like fine dining's best-kept secret.

 El Rey de las Fritas